All Hat and No Cattle

 They hung around the beer joint with the finest Western wear

-I'd be the one around their middle or the one they put on bread
+it'd be the one around their middle or the one they put on bread.

-Just a bunch of blowhard braggarts in a cowboy masquerade
+Just a bunch of cowboy wannabes in a modern masquerade,

-But they had the biggest pickup trucks that Detroit ever made
+but they drove the biggest pickup trucks that Detroit ever made.

-As they stood around outside the joint, in a smart-ass state of mind
+As they stood around outside the joint, in a smart-*** state of mind,

-The truck an old green Chevy, year 'bout nineteen sixty-nine
+The truck an old green Chevy, year 'bout nineteen fifty-nine,

-With two high wooden sideboards and hay bales bound with twine
+with two high wooden sideboards stacked with hay bales bound with twine.

 He was mighty parched and dusty, but he wouldn't quench his thirst